Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 These include why you are writing your book, what you want from a ghostwriter, and whether you prefer standard or self-publishing.

-Thinking through these issues will prepare you to hire the best ghostwriter for you.
+Thinking through these issues will prepare you to hire the best ghostwriter for you.14) What should I say during my first call to a prospective ghost?

 If you don’t have enough time to write your book, you need a ghostwriter.